jonlpersson/ed-latimore/site/_posts/2023-11-19-expected-value-an-old-way-to-make-new-decisions.md

 I didn’t focus on the upside because the idea is that my client would be happy with the best-case scenario in either path.
 That’s why we’re making the comparison in the first place.
 After all, if only one path had a downside, then we wouldn’t entertain it as a choice.

-We focused on the downside because it’s a possible--and, in many cases, highly probable--outcome.
+We focused on the downside because it’s a possible–and, in many cases, highly probable–outcome.

 Murphy’s Law states that whatever can go wrong will go wrong.
 While I’m not nearly that pessimistic (plus I understand the concept of expected value and probability), I believe this is an excellent hedge against making the wrong decision.